-Northumberland County Council is a member of the CIPFA and Capita benchmarking clubs.
+Northumberland County Council is a member of the CIPFA and Link Asset Services benchmarking clubs.
 Comparisons will be made with a number of similar authorities.
-The Council's treasury management consultant will carry out a regular health check of its treasury management function.
+Our treasury management consultant will carry out a regular health check of our treasury management function.